mst-solar-car/embedded-drivers-library/EXAMPLES.md

   setPinLow(LED); // Off by default

   while (True) {
+    // An alternative to this if-statement is just using: mimicPin(LED, LED_SWITCH);
     if (isPinHigh(LED_SWITCH)) {
       // Switch is ON, turn on the LED setPinHigh(LED);